Install guide and Troubleshooting

 TacticalPontoon triggers are to be installed and adjusted by competent and knowledgeable gunsmith/armorers.
 Please do not take on this task if you do not meet these qualifications.
 Read these guidelines and familiarize yourself with the functions.
 All function and safety checks must be accomplished before putting your trigger system into service.
 This is your responsibility to accomplish.
 TacticalPontoon will not be liable for incorrect installations or failure to follow function and safety checks.

 Trigger system should not be run dry on install.
 Utilize your favorite gun lube on the working surfaces of the trigger.
 This is an important step!

-Apex Predator - The Apex Predator trigger shoe has a pre-travel adjustment screw in the face of the trigger.
+Apex Predator - The Apex Predator trigger block housing has a pre-travel adjustment screw in the forward section of the housing.
 This set screw allows you to adjust your desired amount of travel before the break.
-This is adjusted by removing the locking block pin and allowing the trigger shoe to pivot down, revealing the set screw.
+This is adjusted by removing the slide and inserting an allen key beside the ejector.
 Adjust it one quarter turn at a time and test for desired results by reinstalling the pin and cycling the slide to reactivate the trigger.
-The set screw is installed with a threadlocking compound that allows adjustment, but will not let the screw back out in normal use.
 Note that on some frames, the trigger blade safety will need to be filed down to function when desired pre-travel has been set.
 Safety note: The removal of pre-travel must be done with care to verify that the cruciform of the trigger bar does not fall off the drop safety ledge in the trigger block housing or the weapon will be unsafe.
 Fitting of the safety tab must also be done with care when desired pre-travel is reached.
 The gap between the safety tab and the frame should be just enough for a piece of paper to slide in freely.

 Notes about trigger installs and possible issues